Exceptional Students & Elementary Education

 Typical Length 2 years

-This program is unique and was rebuilt and redesigned through a federal grant from the Office of Special Education Programs.
-This innovative ESEE program incorporates the principles of Culturally Responsive Teaching, Co-Teaching, Universal Design for Learning (UDL), Response to Intervention (RtI), instructional technology, Evidence-Based Practices, and Data-Based Decision Making into every aspect of the curriculum.
-The ESEE program has been ranked in the top 25 best special education degrees by College Choice for the last two years in a row!
+This innovative ESEE program incorporates the principles of Culturally Responsive Teaching, Co-Teaching, Universal Design for Learning (UDL), Response to Intervention (RtI), Instructional Technology, High Leverage Practices (HLPs), and Data-Based Decision Making into every aspect of the curriculum.
+The ESEE program is ranked nationally in the top 25 best special education degrees by College Choice!

 - Live or want to live on Oahu throughout the program, and